 The fact that it is an officially COSC-certified chronometer shouldn’t get you too enthusiastic, though.
 It’s not that the certification authority carefully examines each mechanism in order to see whether its performance is good enough to get the certificate: Breitling makes way too many calibers to justify such an expensive procedure.
 Yet, it’s nice to have a respective inscription on the timekeeper’s sapphire back.

 The B01’s exterior finish may look Spartan for a watch that bears the Bentley logo, one of the few symbols of opulence.
 Yet, all in all, it is good enough.
 They even decided to replace the original oscillating weight with a personalized one that features a red gold insert for better winding efficiency and, you know, to make the Centenary look even more expensive.

 It is the dial that makes the watch so interesting.

-Breitling is not the first watchmaker to use wood veneer to decorate a timekeeper’s face.
-Yet the choice of material is one of those rare occasions where it not only perfectly complements the overall look and feel of a watch, but also builds a solid bridge between products of two legendary brands.
+Breitling is not the first brand to use wood veneer to decorate a timekeeper’s face.
+Yet the choice of material is one of those rare occasions where it not only perfectly complements the overall look and feel of a product, but also builds a solid bridge between products of two legendary brands.